cncf/xds/proposals/TP1-xds-transport-next.md

   oneof resource_specifier {
     option (validate.required) = true;

-    // A resource locator describing how the member resource is to be located.
-    ResourceLocator locator = 1;
+    // A xdstp:// URL describing how the member resource is to be located. string locator = 1;

     // The resource is inlined in the list collection.
     InlineEntry inline_entry = 2;